Ad-hoc Video Search (AVS)

 - Mean extended inferred average precision (mean xinfAP),

-which allows sampling density to vary e.g. so that it can be 100% in the top strata, which are most important for average precision.
+will be applied.
+This allows sampling density to vary e.g. so that it can be 100% in the top strata, which are most important for average precision.

 - As in past years, other detailed measures based on recall, precision will be provided by the sample_eval software.